BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: Results

-Figure~\ref{fig:freq_stddev} shows the corresponding posterior standard deviation maps, $\sigma_{\nu}$, as defined above, after smoothing to a common angular resolution of $2^{\circ}$ FWHM.
-These maps summarize the combined effect of the various systematic corrections made to the frequency maps, and are are such morphologically rich.
-The most striking features include: \begin{enumerate} \item dipole variations in the 30\,GHz intensity map, reflecting uncertainties in the absolute calibration of this channel; \item excess variance for rings aligned with the Galactic plane, reflecting the higher uncertainties in the time-variable gain resulting from the processing mask; \item excess variance along the Galactic plane, reflecting the higher uncertainties here due to gain and bandpass variations; \end{enumerate} all of which are super-imposed on the general \Planck\ scanning pattern, which itself reflects correlated noise variations.
-We also note that the upper limit of the temperature color scale is only 2.1\muK, which indicates that these variations are much lower than the intrinsic variance of the CMB temperature fluctuations, which is about 50\,muK on these angular scales, and minor details in the systematic model are therefore unlikely to affect final cosmological results.
+The posterior standard deviation maps in the second row summarize the combined effect of all the various systematic corrections made to the frequency map.
+The most striking features include: \begin{enumerate} \item a large monopole variation in the 30\,GHz temperature map, resulting in a nearly uniform morphology dipole variations; \item excess variance for rings aligned with the Galactic plane in polarization, reflecting the higher uncertainties in the time-variable gain resulting from the processing mask; \item excess variance along the Galactic plane, reflecting the higher uncertainties here due to gain and bandpass variations; \end{enumerate} all of which are super-imposed on the general \Planck\ scanning pattern, which itself reflects correlated noise variations.
+We also note that the upper limit of the temperature color scale is only 2\muK, which indicates that these variations are much lower than the intrinsic variance of the CMB temperature fluctuations, which is about 30\,muK on these angular scales, and minor details in the systematic model are therefore unlikely to affect final cosmological results.
 In contrast, the standard deviation of the polarization maps at high Galactic latitudes is typically about 0.5\muK, which is of the same order of magnitude as the expected polarization imprint from cosmic reionization.

-Next, Fig.~\ref{fig:freq_rmswn} shows the corresponding white noise standard deviation maps.
+The third row shows the corresponding white noise standard deviation maps.
 These maps are fully specified by the detector white noise level $\sigma_0$, the time-variable gains $g_t$, and the number of observations per pixel.
-They do not account for any coupling to astrophysical foregrounds or instrumental effects beyond those listed above, and, as a result, these maps are structurally much cleaner than the systematic uncertainty maps.
+An important point regarding these white noise rms maps is that their amplitude scales directly with the pixel size, while the posterior standard deviation maps in the second row do not.
+When smoothed over sufficiently large angular scales, the systematic uncertainties will therefore eventually start to dominate over the white noise level.